SafanDev/velvet-vogue/README.md

 ### Full-Stack Fashion E-Commerce Platform

-A responsive fashion shopping platform with customer accounts, product management, checkout and an administrator dashboard.
+A responsive online fashion store with customer accounts, checkout, product management and an administrator dashboard.

 <br>